ClementNerma/Rave/docs/books/hybrid.md

 ### Dynamic return types

-Here is a problem we may encounter soon: we have a function, that takes a single argument of any type, do some things with it (like putting it in an array or something) and return an instance of the exact same type.
+Here is a problem we may encounter soon: we have a function, that takes a single argument of any type, do some things with it (like putting it in a list or something) and return an instance of the exact same type.
 A first idea would be to do this:

 ```sn
 func treat(something: Any) -> Any;